-An Australian watercolour – Apsley Falls by Conrad Martens – was the first work acquired by the Gallery.
-Commissioned by the NSW Academy of Art in 1874, it marked the start of the state’s art collection.
-From this modest beginning, significant gifts and purchases have led to the Gallery’s current collection of over 10,000 Australian prints, drawings and watercolours.
+The very first work acquired for the Gallery’s collection was an Australian watercolour – Apsley Falls by Conrad Martens – commissioned by the NSW Academy of Art in 1874.
+From this modest beginning, significant gifts and purchases have led to the Gallery’s current collection of over 14,000 Australian prints, drawings and watercolours.